petrnohejl/android-templates-and-utilities/README.md

 Example of creating a basic app skelet with 1 Activity and 1 Fragment via Android Studio:

 * Create a new Android project with package name "com.example"
-* Add ic_launcher.png (Android Studio or Eclipse has generator for that)
 * Copy & paste Base
 * Copy & paste Res-Placeholder
 * Copy & paste Res-Strings
+* Copy & paste Res-Theme
-* Copy & paste Res-Style (exclude _extras directory)
+* Copy & paste Src-Activity
 * Copy & paste Src-Application-Class
 * Copy & paste Src-Config
 * Copy & paste Src-Fragment
 * Copy & paste Src-Logcat
 * Copy & paste Src-NetworkManager
-* Open SimpleActivity.java and comment out onCreateOptionsMenu(...) and onOptionsItemSelected(...) methods
+* Open ExampleActivity.java and comment out onCreateOptionsMenu(...) and onOptionsItemSelected(...) methods
 * Build the project and voilà, we have a basic skeleton for our future app